-There are a slew of financial books out there – they cover niches ranging from saving for your child’s education to stock trading to finding the secret to becoming rich.
-What McCurdy does, that I have not seen elsewhere, is help you devise a plan for retirement, no matter what stage of life you are facing.
+There are many financial books – they cover niches ranging from saving for your child’s education to stock trading to finding the secret to becoming rich.
+What McCurdy does, that I have not seen elsewhere, is help devise a plan for retirement, no matter what stage of life you are at.
 This book is divided into two sections: What is Enough? and Getting Enough.

 Part I: What is Enough?

 During this section there are moments where she sounds like a therapist.
 She takes a holistic approach to financial planning.
-She stresses the need to consider what you really want – beyond money – she asks you to consider what you want from life.
-And then asks you to contemplate how money fits into that picture.
+She stresses the need to consider what you really want – beyond money – she asks readers to consider what they want from life.
+And then suggests contemplating how money fits into that picture.

-In this section you are also introduced to the concept of enough.
-This is where she is ultimately guiding you – your quest is to find your enough number – the amount of money you will need to retire and live how you choose.
-She provides easy-to-read tables that help you figure out how much money you will have if you invest now.
-She also provides tables and spreadsheets on the website http://how-much-is-enough.com.
-This website also has a useful retirement calculator that helps you estimate your enough number.
+In this section she introduces the concept of enough.
+This is where she is ultimately guiding you on a quest to find the enough number – the amount of money needed to retire and live how you choose.
+She provides easy-to-read tables that help figure out how much money you will have when investing now.
+She also provides tables and spreadsheets on her website.
+This website also has a useful retirement calculator that helps estimate the enough number.